batteries-included/batteries-included/static/src/content/post/context-ui-for-stability.md

 Learning from operational mistakes is critical, so I was excited to read a well-written postmortem from Cloudflare's Feb 6th, 2025 incident.
-The [postmortem](https://blog.cloudflare.com/cloudflare-incident-on-february-6-2025/) is a great read, and I think it shows a lot about how well CF has handled this that the article is out so soon after the incident.
+The [postmortem](https://blog.cloudflare.com/cloudflare-incident-on-february-6-2025/) is a great read, and I think it shows a lot about how well CloudFlare has handled this that the article is out so soon after the incident.
 For today, I want to focus on things that could have stopped the cause of the incident.
 Reading the blog post, I don't see much that could be optimized regarding how the incident was managed or how the issue was fixed.
 Meaning that the most impactful thing we can do is to learn how to stop this kind of incident from happening in the first place.

 ## The Incident Cause